 Localised swelling in the area of the vaginal area can be effectively controlled with the application of cold packs for limited periods of time.
 It’s important not to apply the cold packs directly against the skin to avoid skin necrosis.
-We would always recommend wearing cotton loose-fitting clothing to avoid any irritation or rubbing against the vagina tightening surgical site.
+We would always recommend wearing cotton loose-fitting clothing to avoid any irritation or rubbing against the surgical site.

 When does sensation return after vaginoplasty surgery?

-When can I have sexual intercourse after vaginoplasty?
+When can I have sex after vaginoplasty?

 In order to minimise the risks, we would advise an adequate period of time for foreplay to ensure that the vagina lubrication is sufficient to permit satisfactory intercourse.
-For women who are going through menopause and may have symptoms of vagina dryness, or are having treatment for a medical condition which affects vagina secretions, we would advise using an appropriate water-soluble lubricant which is non-irritant in nature.
-Women should also remember that there are a wide variety of sexual activities which do not involve intercourse which may help with proper healing after vaginoplasty.
+For women who are going through menopause and may have symptoms of vagina dryness or are having treatment for a medical condition which affects vagina secretions, we would advise using an appropriate water-soluble lubricant which is non-irritant in nature.
+Women should also remember that there is a wide variety of sexual activities which do not involve intercourse, which may help with proper healing after vaginoplasty.
 In all cases, you should ask your surgeon to advise on when you can resume sexual intercourse safely.
 During the first two weeks, you should avoid the application of sanitary products which have to be inserted inside a vagina.
 External sanitary products such as sanitary pads are perfectly fine to use instead of tampons to minimise the risk of irritation and discomfort to the wound incisions.